antonym/autobench/README.md

 ansible-playbook -i localhost bench.yml
 ```

-This will install the client and start the benchmark automatically.
-You can attach to the session with a tmux attach -d from the client to view the run.
+This will install the necessary packages, setup the client and start the benchmark automatically.
+You can attach to the session with a `tmux attach -d` from the client to view the run.
 You will also need to click on systems in Phoromatic and approve the new machine that pops up.

 ## Creating a custom suite

-Under phoromatic, go to tests, build test suite.
+Under Phoromatic Web Site, go to Tests, Build test suite.
 From there, give the test suite a name and assemble the desired tests you want in the suite.
 Once created, it will create a suite-definition on the phoromatic server.
 We are going to want to copy it from there and add it to our Ansible so that we can redeploy it on many hosts.

 ```
-./var/lib/phoronix-test-suite/phoromatic/accounts/HNKOOO/suites/testtest-1.0.0/suite-definition.xml
+/var/lib/phoronix-test-suite/phoromatic/accounts/HNKOOO/suites/testtest-1.0.0/suite-definition.xml
 ```

 You will want to copy the contents of that file to `roles/bench/files/primarybench-1.0.0/suite-definition.xml` or you can the existing one as a start.

 Modify `env_vars.yml` to reflect that updated test: `local/primarybench-1.0.0` (pts/compress-gzip was the original example given)

 If you run `ansible-playbook -i localhost bench.yml` again on the client, it should update things and kick off a new test.
 Ultimately it creates `start_benchmarks.sh` in the /root of the client machine, so you can edit and adjust that file as needed to rerun tests instead of running the ansible.